Otto Automations

 - Comma-separated list of channel IDs where Otto can post

-Configure Otto Agents
+Configure Otto agentsβ

-Grant your Otto Agents access to the Slack MCP server.
+Grant your Otto agents access to the Slack MCP server.
 For detailed configuration options, see the Otto configuration guide.

 otto: